 October 6, 2021

 With the shift to virtual "everything" in the last 18 months, what have we learned and what do we still need to figure out?
-Join us to hear from your colleagues and share your own experiences.
-Topics will include how museums have been able to obtain revenue from online activities, what have been the successes and failures, and what are the challenges for continuing online while also returning to in-person programming.
+During this virtual event, museum professionals heard from colleagues on how they have pivoted to virtual programming and had the opportunity to share their own experiences.
+Other sessions included how to obtain revenue from online activities, the successes and failures of virtual events, and the challenges for continuing online while also returning to in-person programming in the future.

 October 20, 2021